ENGLISH LANGUAGE AND ENGLISH LITERATURE

 Examination Board: AQA

 English Language and English Literature are two GCSE courses which must be taken together.
-These courses are new for first teaching in September 2015 and will be examined at the end of Year 11 in the summer of 2017.
+These courses will be examined at the end of Year 11 in the summer of 2018.
 There is no coursework element.
 There are also no tiers – all students take the same examinations.

 During the courses, students will develop their reading, writing and speaking and listening skills.
-They will read a number of texts, including a Shakespeare play, modern prose or drama, poetry and nonfiction.
+They will read a number of texts, including a Shakespeare play, modern prose or drama, poetry, 19th century fiction and nonfiction.
 Students will be externally examined.
 It is very important that students continue to develop their reading skills by reading for pleasure as well.
 Students will write for a range of audiences and purposes.
 They will also complete a number of speaking and listening assessments.

 All students study both courses whichever groups they are in and all grades up to the new Grade 9 can be obtained in all groups.
 Students will be expected to be active participants and contribute their ideas; students will also be expected to work independently at home.
 Students will continue to work in pairs and groups on a regular basis.